Green Line (Namma Metro): Phase I

 Services at Sampige Road, Srirampura and Kuvempu Road stations were suspended between 13 and 22 March 2017 to allow authorities to conduct static and other tests and to link Sampige Road station with Nadaprabhu Kempegowda station.
 During the 10-day testing period, services operated only between Nagasandra and Rajajinagar stations.
-The BMTC introduced special feeder bus services to transport passengers from Rajajinagara to Hosahalli.
+The BMTC introduced rail replacement bus services from Rajajinagara to Hosahalli.
 Services between Sampige Road and Rajajinagara were suspended again for four days beginning 13 April 2017 to conduct trial runs on the underground section between Sampige Road and National College.
 Trial runs were completed on 16 May 2017.

 Phase II

-Contract for construction of the 6.5 km Reach 4B from Yelachenahalli to Silk Institute (previously named Anjanapura) was awarded to Nagarjuna Construction Co.
+Contract for construction of the 6.5 km Reach 4B from Yelachenahalli to Silk Institute was awarded to Nagarjuna Construction Co.
 The extension was estimated to cost ₹508.86 crore.
 Civil work on the extension began in October 2016 and was completed by 2020.
-Trial runs were conducted on 18–19 December 2020 following which the extension was inaugurated on 14 January 2021, making it the first section of Phase II to start commercial operations.
+Trial runs were conducted on 18–19 December 2020, and the extension was opened on 14 January 2021, making it the first section of Phase II to start commercial operations.

 In October 2016, BMRCL invited bids for the construction of viaduct and stations on the 3.031 km extension (Reach 3C) of the Green Line from Nagasandra to Madavara (previously named Bengaluru International Exhibition Centre).
 Reach 3C was awarded to Simplex Infrastructure Limited in late February 2017.
 The contract specified a cost of ₹247.41 crore and a deadline for completion of 27 months.
 The start of construction on the extension was delayed by 4 months due to land acquisition issues concerning land near Jindal Aluminium Limited in Kirloskar Layout.
 The issues were resolved and construction began in June 2017.
-Construction work on Reach 3C is expected to be ready by June–August 2022.
+Trial runs were conducted in August 2024 and it was opened on 7 November 2024.

+After Phase II was completed, the line extended its stretch from Madavara in northwest to Silk Institute in the South.
+The length of the line increased to 34.46 km.
+Commercial operations on the Nagasandra-Madavara stretch started from November 7, 2024.

+There have been petitions to extend the line further south till the Art of Living International Centre in the outskirts of Bengaluru.